 VRIJ is one of the oldest Dutch and English words.
 It occurs in the first complete Dutch recorded phrase.
 This phrase dates back to the eighth century: ‘maltho thi afrio lito’ ‘ik zeg je: ik laat deze slaaf vrij’ (I declare to you: I am letting this serf free).
-This was the official phrase a nobleman used to say when he liberated his serf or slave according to the Frankish Salic or Salian law.
+This was the official phrase a nobleman used to say when he liberated an enslaved person according to the Frankish Salic or Salian law.

-Can you imagine how happy a slave would have felt after hearing these liberating words: ‘maltho thi afrio!’?
+Can you imagine how happy this man or woman would have felt after hearing these liberating words: ‘maltho thi afrio!’?

 So, the first and foremost meaning of VRIJ is ‘unbound’, ‘on one’s own’, ‘not in servitude’.
 Let’s hope that there will be many BEVRIJDINGSDAGEN (liberation days) in the future all over the world.

 VRIJ, FREE… the happiest, freest song I know is Chick Corea’s ‘Light as a Feather’ in which the Brazilian Flora Purim sings with the sexiest of voices the simplest of lyrics:

 There’s a place so easy to be found